 Kelly Fisher (Team Captain)

 I lost my father when I was 10.
 My mother was dealing with her own grief and she was unable to help me with mine.
-She probably didn’t even know how.
+She probably didn’t even know-how.
 As a result, I was unable to deal with my grief for many, many years.
 Knowing what I know now about hospice, I’m sure it would have helped my family had it been available to us.

 Giving back to my community is important to me.
 I am proud to be a hospice volunteer.
-I rode for the first time in the Cycle of Life Tour in 2017 and I’m back for my third time this summer to further support our wonderful hospice and its vitally needed programs.
+I rode for the first time in the Cycle of Life Tour in 2017 and I’m back for my fifth time this summer to further support our wonderful hospice and its vitally needed programs.

 This ride challenges me in ways like never before.
-The camaraderie with the other cyclists and the joy we share in supporting a common cause make it one of the most wonderful things I have ever done.
+The camaraderie with the other cyclists and the joy we share in supporting a common cause makes it one of the most wonderful things I have ever done.

 Winston Churchill said “We make a living from what we earn; we make a life from what we give...
 What we do for ourselves dies with us, but what we do for others lives forever”.

 I believe Hospice is a very important organization for the services it provides for end-of-life and the ones left to grieve.
-I also am a strong believer that contribution is important. it is important to give back to your community.
+I also am a strong believer that contribution is important.
+It is important to give back to your community.
 So, with these beliefs, I am passionate about Hospice and have gratitude that I have time to be of service.
 I was involved with Hospice when it started 30 some years ago but had to retire as I had started my own business.
 When I was very young my father died and an Aunt that had been an important caregiver also passed.
-From these experiences, at such an early age my life was woven with death and dying...
+From these experiences at such an early age, my life was woven with death and dying...
 I was afraid of death...I made life decisions based on this fear.
 So for me, I have loved the learning and the knowledge I have learnt from my involvement with Hospice.
 It is now my desire to shed light on a subject that many find dark.